theonjs/theon/README.md

 [![NPM](https://img.shields.io/npm/v/theon.svg)](https://www.npmjs.org/package/theon)
 -->

-`theon` is a lightweight JavaScript library to easily create domain-specific, extensible, pluggable, elegant and expressive programmatic APIs to HTTP layers.
+`theon` is a lightweight JavaScript library to easily create domain-specific, extensible, pluggable, fluent and expressive programmatic bindings to any HTTP layer.

+In other words, you can essentially build a featured API clients to remote HTTP services.

 **This is much a work in progress**.